-The United States Preventive Services Task Force found insufficient evidence to recommend for or against routine screening of adults for thyroid disease.
+The US Preventive Services Task Force found insufficient evidence to recommend for or against routine screening of adults for thyroid disease.
 The American Thyroid Association recommends screening adults every 5 years starting at age 35 years.
 Other organizations may have different recommendations.
 Talk to your doctor about whether or not you should have screening tests.

 Screening may be needed in special high-risk groups such as: All newborn infants (required in many states)Pregnant women with or without goiter